lucaxbandini/VisageGuard/Step-By-Step-Guide.md

 ![image](https://github.com/lucaxbandini/VisageGuard/assets/152310492/c4f1cc2d-d7cc-4b45-afda-788007c2d0e0)

 Download the current version of VisageGuard and add it to the PyCharm project.
-Do this by right-clicking on .venv, hover over "open in" then choose explorer.
+Do this by right-clicking on .venv, hovering over "Open In" and then choosing explorer.
 Click into the .venv folder and place the latest version's file.

 ![image](https://github.com/lucaxbandini/VisageGuard/assets/152310492/1f4f1780-6b3a-4ada-a845-6b97626e2e95)